Fitness to dive

-Fitness to dive, specifically the medical fitness to dive, is the medical and physical suitability of a diver to function safely in the underwater environment using underwater diving equipment and procedures.
-Depending on the circumstances it may be established by a signed statement by the diver that they do not have any of the listed disqualifying conditions and is able to manage the ordinary physical requirements of diving, to a detailed medical examination by a physician registered as a medical examiner of divers following a procedural checklist, and a legal document of fitness to dive issued by the medical examiner.
+Fitness to dive (more specifically medical fitness to dive) refers to the medical and physical suitability of a diver to function safely in an underwater environment using diving equipment and related procedures.
+Depending on the circumstances, it may be established with a signed statement by the diver that they do not have any of the listed disqualifying conditions.
+The diver must be able to fulfill the ordinary physical requirements of diving as per the detailed medical examination by a physician registered as a medical examiner of divers following a procedural checklist.
+A legal document of fitness to dive issued by the medical examiner is also necessary.

-The most important medical is the one before starting diving, as the diver can be screened to prevent exposure when a dangerous condition exists.
-The other important medicals are after some significant illness, where medical intervention is needed there and has to be done by a doctor who is competent in diving medicine, and can not be done by prescriptive rules.
+The most important medical is the one before starting diving, as the diver can be screened to prevent exposure in the event of an imminent danger.
+The other important medicals are after some significant illness, where medical intervention is needed and has to be done by a doctor proficient in diving medicine, and can not be done by prescriptive rules.